 - Transfer students will need to submit records from all regionally accredited institutions.

 A student may exit this program after completing two semesters and receive a Certificate of Applied Science (CAS) in Energy Technician.
-If you are looking to further develop your skills and increase your familiarity with solar and wind power, City College offers an Associate of Applied Science degree (AAS) Sustainable Energy Technician.
-Click here to learn more about the AAS in Sustainable Energy Technology.
+If you are looking to further develop your skills and increase your familiarity with solar and wind power, City College offers an Associate of Applied Science degree (AAS) Instrument and Electrical Technician.
+Click here to learn more about the AAS in Instrument and Electrical Technician.